Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: System Model

-\sys is a distributed system consisting of edge devices, edge servers, fog servers, and cloud servers, organized in a hierarchical tree structure.
-Each vertex of the tree, called {\em a domain}, further consists of a sufficient number of nodes to guarantee fault tolerance.
-Nodes within each domain follow either the crash or Byzantine failure model.
-In the crash failure model, nodes may fail by stopping, and may restart, whereas, in the Byzantine failure model, faulty nodes may exhibit arbitrary, potentially malicious, behavior.
-Crash fault-tolerant protocols, e.g., Paxos \cite{lamport2001paxos}, guarantee safety in an asynchronous network using $2f{+}1$ crash-only nodes to overcome $f$ simultaneous crash failures while in Byzantine fault-tolerant protocols, e.g., PBFT \cite{castro1999practical}, $3f{+}1$ nodes are usually needed to guarantee safety in the presence of $f$ malicious nodes \cite{bracha1985asynchronous}.
-Figure~\ref{fig:edge} presents a sample $4$-layer \sys infrastructure consisting of $11$ domains where domains have heterogeneous failure models.
-For example, $D_{31}$ includes $4$ Byzantine nodes ($3f+1$ where $f=1$) while $D_{14}$ consists of $5$ crash-only nodes ($2f+1$ where $f=2$).
+In a blockchain system, nodes agree on their shared states across a large network of possibly {\em untrusted} participants.
+While in a permissionless blockchain, e.g., Bitcoin \cite{nakamoto2008bitcoin}, the network is public, and anyone can participate without a specific identity, a {\em permissioned} blockchain system, e.g., Hyperledger Fabric \cite{androulaki2018hyperledger}, consists of a set of known, identified but possibly untrusted nodes. \sys is a permissioned blockchain system consisting of a distributed set of edge devices, edge servers, fog servers, and cloud servers, organized in a hierarchical tree structure.
+Each logical vertex of the tree, called {\em a domain}, consists of a number of nodes sufficient to guarantee {\em fault tolerance} (except for height$-$0 domains where the number of edge devices might not be known).

+Nodes within each domain follow either the crash or the Byzantine failure model.
+In the crash failure model, nodes may fail by stopping, and may restart, whereas, in the Byzantine failure model, faulty nodes may exhibit arbitrary and potentially malicious behavior.
+Crash fault-tolerant (CFT) protocols, e.g., Paxos \cite{lamport2001paxos}, guarantee safety in an asynchronous network using $2f{+}1$ crash-only nodes to overcome $f$ simultaneous crash failures while in Byzantine fault-tolerant (BFT) protocols, e.g., PBFT \cite{castro1999practical}, $3f{+}1$ nodes are usually needed to guarantee safety in the presence of $f$ malicious nodes \cite{bracha1985asynchronous}.